s9w/preTeX/README.md

 ## Safety
 Most of the transformations do things that would be expected of a modern LaTeX and are mistakenly assumed by non-gurus, like translating `>>` to `\gg`.
 Others are more aggressive but simplify the syntax greatly.
 Only the safe ones are enabled by default and the entire process can be controlled by command line arguments.

-preTeX is currently automatically tested on 8 randomly selected [arXiv](http://arxiv.org/) papers (323KB raw latex) and makes sure they're untouched with default settings.
+preTeX is currently automatically tested on 8 randomly selected [arXiv](http://arxiv.org/) papers (323KB raw LaTeX) and makes sure they're untouched with default settings.
 Transformations are considered safe when they pass that test (among normal unit tests of course).

 ## Usage
 To use, either install with `(sudo) pip install pretex` or simply put the `pretex.py` wherever you need it.
 The only mandatory argument is an input filename.
 You can also supply an output filename (default is `{original}_t.tex`) and exclude transformations.
 Usage: